Table of Contents

 which is trivial: it logs nothing, and stores its input in the

-return slot of the tuple.
+result slot of the tuple.

 instance Monad Logger where